tezc4t/tezcat-ThePowerOfMemory.github.io/README.md

-B1 student project at the request of a Product Owner from Esiee-IT / Cergy in France
+B1 student project at the request of a Products Owners : Frédéric LEFEVRE  and M. MAGNIEZ T. from Esiee-IT / Cergy in France